qianc25/project-one/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using ??? data from ??? to better understand:
+For this project, I am interested in using a de-identified marketing email dataset to understand:

-1. How other developers suggested breaking into the field (what education to pursue)?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by ???, so they are not publicly available here.
+1. How do user and email characteristics relate to email click-through rate (CTR)?
+2. What combination of user and email characteristics does the data suggest to have the best chance of marketing email click-through?
+3. If we were to provide any insights on email campaign personalization for the marketing team, what can we propose based on our analysis?

 ## File Descriptions <a name="files"></a>

-There are ??? notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+The notebook that showcases the analysis and modeling related to the above questions is 'marketing_personalization.ipynb'.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict ???.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post [here](https://medium.com/@katdatsci/implementation-of-personalized-strategies-why-it-matters-d3b5a9b20a51).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to ??? for the data.
-You can find the Licensing for the data and other descriptive information at the ??? link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like!
+The data files related to this project are owned by a marketing team who provides consultancy for e-commerce companies, so they are not publicly available, but the full analysis script has been made available in this repository.
+Feel free to use the code here as you would like!